mpanunto/PanunTools/docs/README_GISSWorkflowAssistant.md

 3. Path to Mobile GDB (aka local copy)
 4. Path to Master Incident GDB
 5. Specify Incident GDB Backup directory
+6. Toggle for creating new Master Incident and Backup GDBs
-6. Specify Coordinate System to use for GISAcres and LengthFeet Calculations
+7. Specify Coordinate System to use for GISAcres and LengthFeet Calculations
     - Point feature geometries are always calculated in WGS84
-7. Specify Scratch Directory
+8. Specify Scratch Directory
-8. Specify Other IncidentNames to keep in the newly created Master Incident GDB and Backup GDB
+9. Specify Other IncidentNames to keep in the newly created Master Incident GDB and Backup GDB

 ![screenshot_GISSWorkflowAssistant_1.png](/docs/screenshot_GISSWorkflowAssistant_1.png?raw=true)